andmos/Blogposts/MarkdownLint.md

 * No trailing spaces
 * No multiple consecutive blank lines

-to name a few.
-It also ensures concistensy in headers, like:
+just to name a few.
+It also ensures consistency in headers, like

 ```markdown
 My Heading